drujensen/GerbToSCAD/README.md

 https://www.youtube.com/watch?feature=player_embedded&v=jCzmQLZKNA8#!

 This project is to convert a RS-274X extended Gerber Solder Stencil into a SCAD file that can be 3D printed using the process Jerrill presents.
-Recommend Single Sided only with lots of room in between components.
+I Recommend Single Sided with lots of room in between components in your board design.

 Credits go to https://github.com/bluecoast/SolderSCAD for a good starting point.